fbeauKmi/kbobine_filament_settings/klipper/docs/shrinkage.md

 #   Min value 0.95, max value 1.00
 ```

 Shrinkage compensation is always disabled at print startup.
-You must enable it at the end of your Strat print macro.
+You must enable it at the end of your Start print macro.
 Compensation occurs only during printing, never when the printer is paused to avoid issues with PARK, NOZZLE_CLEAN.

 ## Commands